artghieri/SQL-Guide/README.md

 A data model is a collection of conceptual tools for describing data, relationships between data, semantics, and data constraints.
 Various data models have been proposed and are divided into three groups:

-- Object-based models;
+- Object-Based Models
-- Record-based models;
+- Record-Based Models
-- Physical models.
+- Physical Models

 The models we will focus on are the record-based models.